Stock Warrants vs Options

-Stock warrants convey the right to purchase shares of stock at a set price on a set date directly from the public company that issues them.
-Stock options convey the right to buy or sell shares on or before a specific date at a specific price.
+Stock warrants give the holder the right to buy shares of stock at a set price on a set date directly from the public company that issues them, whereas stock options convey the right to buy or sell shares on or before a specific date at a specific price.

 A stock warrant is a contract that allows the holder the right to buy shares of stock at a future date at a specified price.
 The wording in a stock warrant typically allows the holder to purchase shares at a premium to the stock’s price at the time of issue.